-If the request was satisfied (uptodate != 0), end_request() maintains the request list, unlocks the buffer, and may arrange for the scheduler to be run at the next convenient time (need_resched = 1), before waking up all processes sleeping on the wait_for_request event, which is slept on in make_request(), ll_rw_page(), and ll_rw_swap_file().
+If the request was satisfied (uptodate != 0), end_request() maintains the request list, unlocks the buffer, and may arrange for the scheduler to be run at the next convenient time (need_resched = 1; this is implicit in wake_up(), and is not explicitly part of end_request()), before waking up all processes sleeping on the wait_for_request event, which is slept on in make_request(), ll_rw_page(), and ll_rw_swap_file().

-Note: This function is a static function, defined in kernel/blk_drv/blk.h for every non-scsi device that includes blk.h.
+Note: This function is a static function, defined in drivers/block/blk.h for every non-SCSI device that includes blk.h.
+(SCSI devices do this differently; the high-level SCSI code itself provides this functionality to the low-level device-specific SCSI device drivers.)
 It includes several defines dependent on static device information, such as the device number.
-This is marginally faster than a normal c function which is more generic.
+This is marginally faster than a more generic normal C function.

-Defined in: kernel/blk_drv/blk.h

-See also: ll_rw_block(), add_request(), make_request().
+Defined in: kernel/blk_drv/blk.h See also: ll_rw_block(), add_request(), make_request().